ds-modules/curriculum-guide/general/contact.md

 # Contact

-Please don't hesitate to [post](https://piazza.com/berkeley/other/cs97) on Piazza[!](https://piazza.com/berkeley/other/cs97%29!)
-Piazza is a site that allows users to ask questions regarding a topic, both publicly \(visible to anyone who joins the Piazza\) and privately \(only visible to DSEP staff\).
-Users can also refer to answers for previous questions and answer questions that others have.
+### Piazza

+The best way to contact us is by [posting on Piazza](https://piazza.com/berkeley/other/cs97), a great Q&A forum.
 This Piazza is intended for connector instructors and CAs.
 DSEP support staff is monitoring the Piazza and will respond to all questions promptly.
+With Piazza, you do not have to worry who the question should be sent to.